tristin/akka-sdk/samples/key-value-customer-registry/README.md

 ## Pre-defined paths

-Akka runtime provides pre-defined paths based on the component id, entity id and the method name to interact directly with the entities, those are however locked down from access throuh default deny-all ACLs.
+Akka runtime provides pre-defined paths based on the component id, entity id and the method name to interact directly with the entities, those are however locked down from access through default deny-all ACLs.
 It is possible to explicitly allow access on an entity using the `akka.javasdk.annotations.Acl` annotation, or by completely disabling the local "dev mode" ACL checking by running the service with `mvn -Dakka.javasdk.dev-mode.acl.enabled=false compile exec:java` or changing the default in your `src/main/resources/application.conf`.